nrkno/core-components/packages/core-suggest/readme.md

 ```

 ### suggest.ajax.error
-Fired when the request fails either due to a bad request (bad URL, non-200 status code) or a bad JSON response body:
+Fired when the request fails either due to a bad request (bad URL, non-200 response) or an
+XHR error or a JSON parse error:

 ```js
 document.addEventListener('suggest.ajax.error', (event) => {